pacemi/Soccer-Data-Insight/README.md

  For the insight and process combined into one report, open "Messi Insight.pdf".

- For the insight only, download and open
+ For the insight only, open

- For the process only, download and open
+ For the process only, open

-To see the my code, view the Jupyter Notebook names "Insight Loose Work".
+To see the my code, view the Jupyter Notebook named "Insight Loose Work".